pekelund-dev/codex-test/README.md

 ### Receipt ingestion pipeline (Cloud Function + Pub/Sub)

 The `function` module now acts as a lightweight bridge: it listens for finalize events from the receipts bucket, enriches the payload, and publishes a `ReceiptProcessingMessage` to Pub/Sub.
+The bridge is implemented with the Functions Framework only—no Spring context is loaded—so the cold-start footprint stays minimal.
 The Cloud Run–hosted web application receives those messages through a Pub/Sub push subscription and performs the actual parsing and Firestore persistence.

 #### Quick deployment